ImageMagick v6 Examples --

 I was wondering; sometimes I see in your examples you're invoking Convert more then once to obtain the desired result.
 In general, I would expect that invoking convert more then once isn't needed; it should all be possible in 1 invocation (but the command would be more complex then).
 Do you agree with this statement?

 I use multiple commands for a number possible reasons.
-Typically in the example pages, I do it so I can get and display the intermediate image result, so as to better demonstrate the intermediate processing stages that are involved.
-Often later in the same example area I repeat the process but using a single command.
-As such in principle, yes a single command can do all image processing.
+Typically in the example pages, I do it so I can display the intermediate image result, so as to better demonstrate the intermediate processing stages that are involved.
+Later in the same example area I may repeat the process but using a single command, with perhaps a little more complexity.

-The exception to this is in cases where I need to extract information and later insert that info into another command.
+The exception to this is in cases where I need to extract information and later insert that info into the next command.
 An example of this is the Fuzzy Trim technique which requires you to extract the results of a trim on a blurred copy of the image.
 This result is then used to crop the original image.
 I also did this in the update to Thumbnail Rounded Corners example, where I used IM itself to generate a draw command using an images size for the next command.

-EG: convert /tmp/image1.png ..operations.. /tmp/image1.png
+convert /tmp/image1.png ..operations.. /tmp/image1.png

 Making IM Faster (in general)

 There are many ways of making IM work faster.
 Here are the most important aspects to keep in mind.
+As you go down the list the speed up becomes smaller, or requires more complex changes to the IM installation.

 Building ImageMagick RPMs for linux from SRPMs